stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Aberrant Mind/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 80 Character Points<br>**Prerequisite:** 9th Level Spells and Revelation in Flesh
+#### **Cost:** 80 Character Points<br>**Prerequisite:** 9th Level Spells and Revelation in Flesh<br>**Actions:** 2
-You can unleash your aberrant power as a space-warping anomaly.
-As an action, you can teleport to an unoccupied space you can see within 120 feet of you.
-Immediately after you disappear, make a spell casting attack against each creature within 30 feet of the space you left must versus their Strength defense.
+*You can unleash your aberrant power as a space-warping anomaly.*

+You can teleport to an unoccupied space you can see within 120 feet of you.
+Immediately after you disappear, make a spellcasting attack against each creature within 30 feet of the space you left must vs their Strength defense.
 On a hit, a creature takes 3d10 energy damage and is pulled straight toward the space you left, ending in an unoccupied space as close to your former space as possible.
 On a miss, the creature takes half as much damage and isn’t pulled.

 Once you use this feature, you can’t do so again until you finish a long rest, unless you spend 5 mana to use it again.